tintin10q/advanced-network-security-notes/Mobile Network.md

 # Mobile Network

-A network as a phone, a base station, then a server with the code and then the internet.
+A  network has a phone, a base station, then a server with the code and then the internet.

 The phone connects to the base station
 The base station provides the radio connection